Idnan/idnan.github.io/blog/_posts/2020-06-11-build-facets-with-elasticsearch.md

     <img src="{{ site.baseurl }}/img/20200611/aggregation_2.png" style="width: auto;" alt=""/>
 </figure>

-Now this solved our problem of getting all the filters but there's another problem doing, doing this will always show customer same brand and processor type aggregations regardless of our filters.
+This will solve our problem of getting all the filters but there's another problem — doing this will always show customer the same brand and processor type aggregations regardless of our filters.
 Our aggregations needs to be a bit more complex for this to work, we need to add filters to them.
 Each aggregation needs to count on the dataset with all the filters applied, except for its own.

 ```json
 POST http://127.0.0.1:9200/products/_search